arouseKUMC/CIphase/README.md

 The bandpass filtering reduces the low-frequency drift and high-frequency variability in CIx to generate a more consistent subsequent phase estimate.
-The condition-independent phase (CIf) thus represents the instantaneous phase in the dimension of the neural space that has the most cyclic, condition-independent activity.
+The condition-independent phase (CIphi) thus represents the instantaneous phase in the dimension of the neural space that has the most cyclic, condition-independent activity.

 Adam G. Rouse
 arouse@kumc.edu